bazelbuild/bazel/site/docs/crosstool-reference.md

 *   Environment variables
 *   Artifacts needed in the sandbox in which the action executes

-All of the above information except the artifacts required in the sandbox are specified in the CROSSTOOL proto.
+All of the above information except the artifacts required in the sandbox is specified in the `CROSSTOOL` proto.

 The artifacts to be shipped to the sandbox are declared in the `cc_toolchain` target.
 For example, with the `cc_toolchain.linker_files` attribute you can specify the linker binary and toolchain libraries to ship into the sandbox.

-## CROSSTOOL proto structure
+## `CROSSTOOL` proto structure

-The CROSSTOOL proto has the following structure:
+The `CROSSTOOL` proto has the following structure:

 *   Map from `--cpu` to toolchain (to be used when `--compiler` is not specified or when `cc_toolchain_suite.toolchains` omits the `cpu` entry)